What Are Risk Adjusted Returns in Commercial Real Estate?

 In this article, we are going to discuss risk adjusted returns in commercial real estate.
 We will describe what they are, why they matter, and demonstrate how to calculate them.
 By the end, readers will have the information necessary to incorporate risk into their own investment decision making process.

 At First National Realty Partners, we specialize in the purchase and management of investment grade, grocery store anchored retail centers.
-If you are an accredited investor and would like to learn more about our current investment opportunities, click here.
+Our management team regularly uses risk-adjusted return metrics to analyze potential investments.
+If you are an accredited investor and would like to learn more about our current commercial real estate investment opportunities, click here.

 What Are Risk Adjusted Returns?